AnshSkdr/Todo-List-/README.md

 ### Features
 -  Add new tasks
--  View all tasks with status (✅ Done / ⬜ Pending)
+-  View all tasks with status.
 -  Mark tasks as completed
 -  **Pie Chart** showing completion percentage (using Matplotlib)
 -  Clean & colorful terminal interface with emojis